RosettaCommons/documentation/full-options-list.md

 <dt><b>-MPI_output_fraction</b> \<Real\></dt>
 <dd>The fraction of total structures that will be written out.
 This is used in conjunction with 'MPI_sort_by' to output the top N% of job outputs.
 For example, '-MPI_output_fraction 0.05 -MPI_sort_by rmsd' means that the 5% of structures with the lowest RMSD values will be written out.<br/>Default: 1.0<br/></dd>
 <dt><b>-MPI_stop_after_time</b> \<Integer\></dt>
-<dd>If this option is used, the emperor node will send a stop signal after an elapsed period of time, given in seconds.
-Slave jobs currently running will continue, but intermediate masters will not assign any more work.
+<dd>If this option is used, the director node will send a stop signal after an elapsed period of time, given in seconds.
+Worker jobs currently running will continue, but intermediate managers will not assign any more work.
 Useful on HPC clusters with time limits, to ensure that jobs completed are collected at the end.
 Unused if not specified.<br/></dd>
 <dt><b>-MPI_pnear_lambda</b> \<Real\></dt>
 <dd>In MPI mode a goodness-of-funnel metric is automatically calculated at the end (PNear).
 This value may be thought of as the probability, from 0 to 1, of the peptide being in the native conformation at any given time.
 The parameter lambda controls the breadth of the Gaussian (in RMSD units -- Angstroms) that is used to determine the extent to which a state is native-like.
 Default 0.5 A.<br/>Default: 0.5<br/></dd>
 <dt><b>-MPI_pnear_kbt</b> \<Real\></dt>
 <dd>In MPI mode a goodness-of-funnel metric is automatically calculated at the end (PNear).
 This value may be thought of as the probability, from 0 to 1, of the peptide being in the native conformation at any given time.
 The parameter kbt is the Boltzmann temperature that determines the extent to which higher energy states are likely to be sampled.
 Default 1.0 kcal/mol.<br/>Default: 1.0<br/></dd>
-<dt><b>-threads_per_slave</b> \<Integer\></dt>
+<dt><b>-threads_per_worker</b> \<Integer\></dt>
-<dd>In the multi-threaded MPI compilation, this is the number of threads to launch per slave process.
-Note that emperor and master-layer processes do not launch threads.
+<dd>In the multi-threaded MPI compilation, this is the number of threads to launch per worker process.
+(This was formerly called threads_per_slave.)
+Note that director and manager-layer processes do not launch threads.
 A value of 1 (the default) means that only standard hierarchical process-based parallelism will be used.
 In non-MPI or non-threaded compilations, this option is unused.<br/>Default: 1<br/></dd>
 <dt><b>-compute_rmsd_to_lowest</b> \<Boolean\></dt>
 <dd>If true the RMSD to the top structure (by whatever ranking) is computed in addition to the RMSD to a user-supplied native (if a native structure is provided).
 False by default.
 Only used in MPI version of Rosetta.<br/>Default: false<br/></dd>
 <dt><b>-compute_pnear_to_this_fract</b> \<Real\></dt>